umbraco/organizer-guide/README.md

 - Basic Social / networking
 - Latest Umbraco Community News
 - Open Agenda Style: attendees suggest topics to discuss as a group (on post its or whiteboard).
 If too many to discuss in one meetup, vote on the most popular.
+- Show & Tell: attendees can show off some of their Umbraco solutions, telling us how it was built and sharing any learnings from the project

 ## My meetup only gets a few people, what am I doing wrong?